MertSAP/AppTemplater/README.md

  + It can run locally!
 No special tools or licensing

 A two step process with AppTemplater and CAPGEN has been used because:
- + AppTemplater's terminology is very SAP CAP/RAP specific but tool could be used to model an applcation in any technology
+ + AppTemplater's terminology is very SAP CAP/RAP specific but this tool could be used to model an applcation in any technology
  + It allows other generators to be developed by the community such as using the JSON to generate a RAP Application without the need to change AppTemplator
  + The JSON file can be easily shared between developers